davetron5000/angular-rails-book/find_and_browse.md

       expect(scope.recipes).toEqualData(recipes)
 ```

-The call to `httpBackend.flush()` resolves all aysnchronous promises.
+The call to `httpBackend.flush()` resolves all asynchronous promises.
 We'll expect this to set the controller's `recipes` to the
 recipes we passed to `setupController()`.

 Finally, we test that `search()` sets the URL correctly: